A few days later, Johanna has a breakdown on the training course.

-Both of the girls get through the obstacle course, the written tactics test, and the weapons test reasonably well.
-Actually, they score highest in their group on the tactics test, and Katniss scores so high above the curve on the weapons proficiency exam that they actually take her score out of the reckoning for the others.
-The final exam is a mock battle, which is really a psych test to make sure they can function in combat conditions.
+The final exam is a mock battle, staged on a fake Capitol street that they call The Block, where they're supposed to demonstrate mastery over whatever their mentors have deemed their biggest weaknesses.
 Plutarch hasn't been given the specs, but he guesses that Katniss will have to prove she can follow even an order she thinks is stupid.
 I don't see where that's helpful, if the order is actually stupid, but I don't say anything about that, either.
 He doesn't know what they'll do with Johanna, whose problem isn't disobeying orders so much as a tendency to forget she's in a unit at all and just rush in, guns blazing. ("It would make for great footage, though," he says regretfully.
 "If we could just get her to do it when no one is trying to kill her, too.")

 "Are you in on designing these things?"
 I ask.

 "I'm too busy with higher level work.
 But it does seem my skill set, doesn't it?"
 He grins.
 "I do recognize a little tiny arena when I see one.
 They were actually building a Capitol mock-up for the eighty-first Games.
 It would have completely discombobulated the more rural districts.
 Three, Six, and Eight would have had a good chance."

 He either doesn't notice the look I give him, or chooses to ignore it.